fedexist/empatica-challenge/README.md

 information, because we'd have to aggregate our data points.
 This loss of information could be acceptable though.

-### 2. Check our data between wrist on and wrist off
+### 2. Check our data for both cases (wrist on/off)

-For each continous segment of data, in both cases if the devices is worn or not. we check our conditions and see if at least one of them applies:
+For each continuous segment of data, in both cases if the devices is worn or not, we check our conditions and see if at least one of them is true:

 ```python
 def is_device_faulty(df: pd.DataFrame) -> Tuple[bool, Dict]: